Irene Palomar

 Irene Palomar is an artist based in Buenos Aires, Argentina, with an extensive training in jewellery techniques.
 The artist is a regular presence in fairs such JOYA Barcelona, and in international exhibitions.
 With her work Irene Palomar's aims to create objects that express her feelings and are compatible with the others.Statement

 Through my work, I wish to show some of what is done with plastic garbage to prevent the contamination, industrializing the plastic trash.
-There are many people around the world who recycle plastic garbage and transform this into useful objects for everyday life.
+There are many people around the world who recycle plastic garbage and transform it into useful objects for everyday life.

-Based on this, I chose to incorporate modules of some objects that are born from the transformation of plastic discards that through recycling and industrialization arise into a new, non-polluting, life: bricks, tables, boards, benches, toys, boxes, endless objects...
+Based on this, I chose to incorporate modules of some objects that are born from the transformation of plastic discards that, through recycling and industrialization arise into a new, non-polluting life: bricks, tables, boards, benches, toys, boxes, endless objects...
 I chose for my collection: plastic modules of bricks and ecological plastic wood.

-New Life Collection 2020 II
+New Life Collection 2, 2020

 In this very particular year, I present the second part of New Life 2020.
 8000000 tons of plastics go to the oceans every year, forming huge islands of plastics: plastic garbage and fishing net waste.
 There are many people around the world who recycle plastic garbage and transform it into useful objects for everyday life.
 The pieces in this collection have modules of plastic bricks and plastic wood, both made with 99% disposable plastics.